saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

 - **Answer Criteria**: Full explanation (both strands) gets 2 marks; partial explanation gets 1 mark.
 - **Acceptable Answers**: round(ed) / plump / chubby / portly / fat, animals / beasts / mammals.
 - **ChatGPT Response**:
-  For Question 1(b)(ii) based on Text B from the provided insert, a sample response to explain in your own words what the text means by 'rotund creatures' could be:

 The term 'rotund creatures' is likely used to describe animals that have a round or plump shape.
 This description emphasizes their physical appearance, suggesting that these animals have a significant, noticeable girth.